Updated:

 Feelings before the trip

-As it can be seen in Graph.1 in the appendix, students expressed their feeling before they travel to Australia.
+As it can be seen in Graph.1, students expressed their feeling before they travel to Australia.
 As it is apparent in the pie chart, most of them felt stressed or excited about this experience.
 The level of adjustment depends on the cultural level of a person.
 When a traveler is aware of certain cultural concepts of the alien country which may differ greatly from those of the native one, he/she is sure not to experience at all or feel less discomfort than people that are not aware of certain differences between the cultures.

 Oberg’s phases of culture shock